fomightez/text_mining/README.md

 Related scripts
 ---------------

+Several (most?) of [my mini-pipeline scripts](https://github.com/fomightez/mini-pipelines) involve scripts that fall under this category.

-Since data mining and text manipulations are at the heart of most of my computational endeavors, several other of my code repositories hold code related to text mining/text manipulation.
+Since data mining and text manipulations are at the heart of many of my computational endeavors, several other of my code repositories hold code related to text mining/text manipulation.
 Here are some:

 - [My YeastMine code repository](https://github.com/fomightez/yeastmine)